KygoSkyrus/skychat/NOTES.md

   - all of them.. why? test one by one to check why not
   - dont let user search the person who are in the request list, and which has a deletedTill (this is why bcz if we dont do this than on search it will show that the request thing with accept and decline button even if the user has declined him earlier,, so better not show it)

+- # Settings
+ setting consists of the following actions
+ - Blocklist
+ - Theme / (dark mode)
+ - Privacy: allows user to make the account private(by default its true).
+No one can text and add you to a group
+   - on search all users will be displayed but onCLick it will show that user has a private account
+   - while creating or adding in group, show a lock sign on the right to portray that its a private account and also show a popup

+- # About
+ SKYCHAT comes with a various unique features to enhance the messaging experience
+ - **Privacy** : We have a privacy setting (turned on by default) which let users to controll who can text them and add them to a group.
+Even though the msg sent by someone or if you are added to a group, in both case connection-req/group-req will be shown in request list.
+But we have considered user's privacy to control who can text them by this feature.